andrebruelementary/credential-builder-demo/README.md

     └── basic-id.json
 ```

-Each JSON template should follow this format:
+Each template uses this JSON format:

 ```json
 {